invertase/notifee/docs/react-native/docs/ios/appearance.md

 # Importance

-The importance of a notification controls how your notification is presented (in a "heads-up" format) to users whilst your application is the foreground.
-Importance has no effect on background notifications, for customising notification behaviour whilst your app is backgrounded use the [Permissions API](/react-native/docs/ios/permissions).
+The importance of a notification controls how your notification is presented (in a "heads-up" format) to users whilst your application is the foreground. `IOSForegroundPresentationOptions` has no effect on background notifications, for customising notification behaviour whilst your app is backgrounded use the [Permissions API](/react-native/docs/ios/permissions).

 You should always choose an appropriate importance level for the type of notification.
 Showing an irrelevant or meta